Technical SEO

 Javascript redirects

-Unlike server-side redirects, which are handled by the web server and return an HTTP status code, JavaScript redirects are initiated on the client-side, within the user's web browser.
+It involves using JavaScript code for redirection purposes.
+Unlike server-side redirects, JavaScript redirects are initiated on the client-side, within the user's browser.

-The code can use the window.location property to specify the URL of the new web page, and the window.location.replace() method to replace the current web page with the new one.
+The code uses the window.location property to specify the URL of the new page and the window.location.replace() method to replace the current page with the new one.

-For example, the following code will redirect the user to the specified URL after a 3-second delay:
+Look at the example below.
+This code will redirect the user to the specified URL after a 3-second delay:

 <script>